calvinlfer/fs2-kpl/README.md

 messages to Kinesis and `shutdown` relying on the user to safely perform a shutdown when the KPL resource is no longer needed.
 Along, with this, a few APIs to obtain metrics and for advanced usage, a `flush` to forcefully send all aggregated records that are being buffered.
-The main problem with the vanilla library is that it provides Guava ListenableFutures which are not easy to work with
+The main problem with the vanilla library is that it provides Guava ListenableFutures which are not easy to work with from Scala and the vanilla API commits to a concrete effect too early.

+This library takes a Tagless Final approach and allows the user decide which effect they want to use (Cats Effect IO, Monix Task, ScalaZ ZIO) provided that they have the typeclass constraints enforced by Cats Effect typeclasses.